 Lack of elasticity and dull hair is another sign of moisture overload.
 If your hair doesn’t stretch and shrink back right away, you may have an overload.

-The Max Hydration Method clarifies your hair and opens the cuticle so that water and nutrients can reach the shaft.
+The MHM clarifies your hair and opens the cuticle so that water and nutrients can reach the shaft.
 This method even works on transitioning hair, on dyed hair, and for relaxed hair.

 The technique is beneficial for high and low porosity hair types and makes it so that your hair is moisturized, healthy, and defined.
 See below for more information about both hair types.